 It’s Groundhog Day and Punxsutawney Phil has NOT seen his shadow.
 Everyone knows that is supposed to mean an early spring.
 But how did we get to this bizarre ritual?

-Like most holidays, Groundhog Day’s earliest roots comes from a pagan festival, known as Imbolc.
+Like most holidays, Groundhog Day’s earliest roots come from a pagan festival, known as Imbolc.
 Many ancient cultures marked the calendar by equinoxes and solstices, but the Celts also celebrated the “cross quarters,” which marked midpoints between the solstices and equinoxes.

 Because Imbolc fell between the winter solstice and spring equinox, it was viewed as a turning point in the season and people began to search for omens that an early spring was on its way.
-It soon became tradition to watch for the emergence of hibernating animals, from serpents to badgers.
+It soon became a tradition to watch for the emergence of hibernating animals, from serpents to badgers.

 As Christianity became the dominant religion in Europe, Candlemas was celebrated instead, commemorating the presentation of Jesus at the Temple.
 Candles were blessed and distributed, although that observance came to be associated with weather forecasting as well.

 Fast forward to the 1700s: German settlers arrived in America and continued to carry on their tradition in Pennsylvania, replacing their hedgehogs and badgers with the native groundhog.